Aquerr/EagleFactions/README.md

 ## Donation

-Donation is not required but if your server is gaining money because of it, then why not to give some thanks to the author by sending him a small donation? :)

-If you would like to support me and motivate me even more for making this plugin, you can donate me here [Paypal](https://www.paypal.me/aquerr)
+If you would like to support me and motivate me even more for making this plugin, you can send my some cookies here [Paypal](https://www.paypal.me/aquerr) :grin: